pace-neutrons/resolution_functions/docs/source/howtos/programmatic_query.rst

 How To Find Data In Computer-compatible Format
 ==============================================

-Most of the ways for finding data return computer-compatible output, i.e. Python objects, such as lists, dictionaries, or strings.
-That said, though, most of these are also still human-readable and are the only way of obtaining given information, but for some larger sets of data, additional methods have been provided that format the information into nice-looking tables (see :ref:`howto-query-human`).
+Most of the methods shown here return Python data objects such as lists, dictionaries, or strings.
+These are generally human-readable, but for some larger sets of data additional methods have been provided that format the information into nice-looking tables (see :ref:`howto-query-human`).